Kyle Kuzma: Los Angeles Lakers (2017–2021)

 Kuzma was selected with the 27th overall pick in the 2017 NBA draft by the Brooklyn Nets.
+However, he never played for the Nets.
 In a draft-day trade, he was dealt along with Brook Lopez to the Los Angeles Lakers in exchange for D'Angelo Russell and Timofey Mozgov.
 Prior to the draft, Kuzma had been projected to go in the second round.
 On July 3, 2017, he signed his rookie scale contract with the Lakers.

 During the seven games he played for the Lakers (starting in six of the games) in the 2017 NBA Summer League, Kuzma led the team in points scored and became a consistent presence during the event.
 He recorded averages of 21.9 points, 6.4 rebounds, 2.7 assists, 1.4 blocks, and 1.1 steals per game and was named to the All-Summer League Second Team that year.
 He was also named the Summer League Championship Game MVP after recording a double-double of 30 points and 10 rebounds in a 110–98 win over the Portland Trail Blazers in the championship match.